 Some reports try to shift the topic of conversation away from when life begins to a discussion of pregnancy, which is a separate issue.
 Abortion activists try to conflate the beginning of a new life with the location of that life – whether or not it has implanted in the womb.
 Clearly trying to refocus and redirect the conversation away from settled science, the Washington Post goes so far as to claim that “life” is a philosophical question.

 Rubio’s opponents also point to the supposed failure of him and pro-life advocates to follow the science when it comes to advocating for legislation that restricts abortion due to the risks to women’s health and safety.
 However, on this question, the science is also clear.
-There are over 140 medical studies finding an increased risk of pre-term birth after abortion; 99 finding an increased risk of mental trauma; 33 finding an increased risk of breast cancer.
+There are over 140 medical studies finding an increased risk of pre-term birth after abortion and 99 finding an increased risk of mental trauma.
+The National Institute of Health has noted that abortion does not increase the risk of breast cancer.

 In regards to Rubio’s co-sponsoring of a ban on abortion after 5 months of pregnancy, there are good medical reasons to do so.
 A woman seeking an abortion at 20 weeks is 35 times more likely to die from abortion than she was in the first trimester.
 At 21 weeks or more, she is 91 times more likely to die.
 Is this the record abortion advocates want to defend?